Python string comparison is possible using the comparison operators: ==, !=, <, >, <=, >=.

-Before going into further details, let’s see how you can compare strings in Python using the comparison operators.
+Before jumping into the details, let’s briefly see how to compare strings in Python.

 Comparing Strings with == and !=

 Comparing strings with equal to and not equal to operators is easy to understand.
-These check if the string is equal to another string.
+You can check if a string is or is not equal to another string.

 name = "Jack" print(name == "John") print(name != "John")

 Comparing Strings with <, >, <=, and >=

 To compare strings alphabetically, you can use the operators

 For instance, let’s compare the names “Alice” and “Bob”.
 This comparison corresponds to checking if Alice is before Bob in alphabetical order.

 Now you have the tools for comparing strings in Python.
 Next, let’s understand how the string comparison works behind the scenes.